jeremylong/Bypassing-Required-Reviews/README.md

 # Bypassing Required Reviews - Continued

 Last year Cider Security disclosed a mechanism via the GitHub Bug Bounty program that allowed a contributor to approve their own PR using the `github-actions bot`; see [Bypassing required reviews using GitHub Actions](https://medium.com/cider-sec/bypassing-required-reviews-using-github-actions-6e1b29135cc7)

 In March 2022, I discovered that the `github-actions bot` could create a PR and a contributor could then approve the PR.
 The following write-up was submitted to HackerOne; however, the same bypass had already been disclosed in January 2022.
 A fix was introduced on May 3rd, 2022 to allow organization administrators to prevent the `github-actions bot` from creating a PR:

 [GitHub Actions: Prevent GitHub Actions from creating and approving pull requests](https://github.blog/changelog/2022-05-03-github-actions-prevent-github-actions-from-creating-and-approving-pull-requests/)

-While this fix combined with the fix for Cider Security's finding is a good start it still leaves a few open problems.
+This fix combined with the fix for Cider Security's finding is a great!
+The two items from my submission to GitHub that I feel are still a problem are:

-1. The fixes are only configurable in an organization.
-Which means any project under a regular user account **cannot enable this protection**.
-So any repository under a user's account with mulitple contributors is still vulnerable.
-2. The **fixes are not retro-active** - for existing organizations you need to have an organization administrator update the settings.
-3. If you have a **Personal Access Token (PAT) stored in your GitHub Secrets** - you are likely **still vulnerable** as a contributor could use these techniques using the PAT instead of the `github-action bot` to create or approve a PR (depending on the associated rights for the PAT).
+1. If you have a **Personal Access Token (PAT) stored in your GitHub Secrets** - you are likely **still vulnerable** as a contributor could use these techniques using the PAT instead of the `github-action bot` to create or approve a PR (depending on the associated rights for the PAT).
-4. A contributor still has the ability to clean-up their tracks - as most if not all evidence can be deleted using the rights granted to a contributor.
+2. A contributor still has the ability to clean-up their tracks - as most if not all evidence can be deleted using the rights granted to a contributor.
 Specifically, a contributor can delete a workflow run and the associated branch - effectively erasing the malicious workflow file and the execution logs.
 The only evidence